-• Yosemite Facelift: Yosemite Facelift is an annual stewardship project started many years ago by Ken Yager, a Yosemite climber and guide.
+Yosemite Facelift: Yosemite Facelift is an annual stewardship project started many years ago by Ken Yager, a Yosemite climber and guide.
 Yosemite Facelift is responsible for collecting over a million pounds of trash over the past decade.
 The week-long event brings in people of all ages and abilities from all over the world to contribute anything from one hour of simple trail or roadside trash collection to several days of major cleanups.
 Some local companies even offer initiatives like Rush Creek Lodge and Spa where Facelift patrons can trade trash for spa treatments.
-In 2022, Visit Tuolumne County and partners worked to expand Facelift into the Hetch Hetchy region of Yosemite National Park and Act Local to the Yosemite Gateway town of Groveland, which is now an annual part of Facelift.
-The 2023 Act Local: Groveland is September 9-10.
+This past year Visit Tuolumne County and partners worked to expand Facelift into the Hetch Hetchy region of Yosemite National Park and Act Local to the Yosemite Gateway town of Groveland.
+MEDIA INQUIRIES: KATIE KIRKLAND KATIE@GOTUOLUMNE.COM LEARN MORE AT VISITTCTODAY.COM PRESS ROOM: VISITTCTODAY.COM/PRESS-ROOM